How to Make a Creamy Dairy Free Cheesecake

 - 210 grams graham crackers (about 7 full sheets or half a box), crushed in a food processor or by hand to fine crumbs.

-- 4 Tbsp (half a stick) butter, melted
+- 4 tablespoon (half a stick) butter, melted

 Dairy Free Cheesecake

 - 32 ounces vegan cream cheese, either homemade or store-bought, softened to room temperature

 - 4 whole eggs

 - 1 ⅓ cups dairy-free or lactose-free plain Greek yogurt

 - Preheat the oven to 350°F. Make sure an oven rack is in the middle of the oven.
 Tightly wrap a 9-inch or 10-inch springform pan with several large sheets of aluminum foil, so water doesn't get into the pan when it's submerged halfway in a water bath.
 Fold the foil that reaches over the sides down, so it doesn't go inside the pan.

 - Mix together the graham cracker crumb crust ingredients in a large bowl.
 It should mostly clump together when you press some in the palm of your hand.
 If it's too dry and just falls apart, add another 1 tablespoon melted butter.Spoon the crumb mixture into the springform pan and press it down in an even layer.

 - Bake the crust for 10 minutes, until it is golden brown.
 Let cool while the cheesecake filling is prepared.